13 September 2017

 Mendelssohn wrote most of the music used in this film, including the Wedding March, for a production of A Midsummer Night’s Dream given at the Prussian royal court in 1843.
 The march became a popular choice for private weddings after Queen Victoria’s eldest daughter had it played in her 1858 marriage to Prussia’s Crown Prince Frederick.

-From now on when you hear this song at a wedding, you will daydream about me and the play on dreams that I wrote for my daughter.
+Now, whenever you hear this song played at a wedding, you can daydream about me and the play on dreams that I wrote for my daughter.